Urology at Middlesex Hospital

 The Urology Department at Middlesex Hospital offers patients a multidisciplinary team approach to care.
 Members of the team include our board-certified urologists, registered nurses, nephrologists, pathologists, radiologists, anesthesiologists, surgeons and more.

 Richard O. Frink, M.D.

-Dr. Frink is the Section Chief of Urology at Middlesex Hospital.
-He is board certified by the American Board of Urology, and also has specialized training in Radioactive Seed Implantation.
-Dr. Frink graduated from the University of Pittsburgh School of Medicine, and completed his residency at the Naval Medical Center in San Diego, CA.
+Dr. Frink is the section chief of urology at Middlesex Hospital.
+He is certified by the American Board of Urology and has specialized training in radioactive seed implantation.
+Dr. Frink graduated from the University of Pittsburgh School of Medicine and completed his residency at the Naval Medical Center in San Diego, California.

 Edward G. Myer, M.D.

-Dr. Edward Myer specializes in minimally invasive surgical treatment of benign and malignant diseases of the genitourinary system (the organs of the reproductive and urinary systems), including stone disease, voiding dysfunction, and kidney, bladder, and prostate cancer.
+Dr. Edward Myer specializes in minimally invasive surgical treatment of benign and malignant diseases of the genitourinary system—the organs of the reproductive and urinary systems.
+This includes stone disease, voiding dysfunction and kidney, bladder and prostate cancer.

 Timothy C. Siegrist, M.D.

 Dr. Siegrist is a urologic surgeon with special training in the da Vinci® Robotic Surgery System.
 He specializes in the surgical treatment of prostate cancer using the da Vinci® robot, as well as the treatment of urological disorders, including pelvic organ prolapse surgery and incontinence surgery.